Home breadcrumb back arrow Back to All Blog

 Logistics contract management software is software for managing carrier, broker, customer, warehouse, insurance, and service agreements.

 Think of it like a dispatch board for contract obligations.
 Each route has rates, exceptions, and documents attached.
+In practice, the software means four jobs: storage, clause search, date alerts, and document chains per carrier.

 When a fee is disputed, the answer is not in the truck.
 It is in the agreement.